 When are tryouts?

-The first step to becoming a varsity athlete is the informational meetings listed above.
+The first step to becoming a varsity athlete is the informational meetings in the first week of fall classes.
 The first 40 days of the fall is consider a tryout period.
 It is an opportunity for you to try a new sport and see if it is something that you are interested in pursuing.

 What can I do now to help me prepare for my first fall as a rower?